fbpx App Store Google Play

 Avoid Gift Card Scams This Holiday Season

 The holiday season is quickly approaching which means our inboxes and mailboxes are filled with holiday deals and coupons.
-According to a recent survey by the National Retail Federation, 46% of consumers plan to start their holiday shopping before November.
+According to a recent survey by EY, half of U.S. consumers have already started their holiday shopping and 41% are waiting until November/December.
 While some love finding gifts for friends and family, many don’t, so they turn to giving gift cards.
-Lucky for those consumers, the NRF survey also found that gift cards are one of the most popular holiday gifts.
-Although these are quick & easy gifts to give, they’re also easy ones to steal.
+Although these are quick & easy gifts to give, they’re also easy to steal.
 Scammers love gift cards because there are plenty of ways to steal funds.
 They use tactics like exposed PINs, fake activation stickers, and gift card exchange sites to steal gift card funds.
+In this blog, we’ll provide some tips on how you can avoid gift card scams this holiday season.

 Check Gift Card PINs